EnochAy/End-to-End-Cryptocurrency-Analytics/README.md

 # Usage

-1. Run the Data Pipeline: The following script fetches real-time data from CoinMarketCap and stores it in the SQLite database. python full_script.py
+1. Run the Data Pipeline: The following script fetches real-time data from CoinMarketCap and stores it in the MySQL database. python full_script.py
 The script collects data every 10 minutes, storing cryptocurrency data and timestamps for historical tracking.

 2. View the Data: The data is stored in an SQLite database (crypto_data.db).
-You can query it manually using SQLite, or you can visualize it using Python libraries like pandas or dash.
+You can query it manually using MySQL, or you can visualize it using Python libraries like pandas or dash.

 3. Machine Learning: You can extend the pipeline by training machine learning models (e.g., price prediction, trend classification).
 Modify the ML section of the code and integrate your models.